christopher-k-c/SEI-64_PROJECT_THREE/thephonograph/readme.md

 ### Messaging Example

 - One of my contributions to this project was the user messaging, below is an example of the code that will display successful or unsuccessful alerts when logging in.
-- However, It is my understanding that i have incorrectly implemented it.
-In this instance i have hardcoded the type of alert to the class rather than using the {{message.tags}} which has access to the following tags **debug, info, success, warning and error.** In the future i will refactor this code to be dynamic.
+- However, It is my understanding that I have incorrectly implemented it.
+In this instance I have hardcoded the type of alert to the class rather than using the **{{message.tags}}** which has access to the following tags **debug, info, success, warning** and **error**.
+In the future I will refactor this code to be dynamic.

 ![Messaging](/thephonograph/main_app/static/images/messaging_01.png)